SlicingDice/slicingdice-dot-net/TestsAndExamples/README.md

 In this directory, you find unitary and regression tests for SlicingDice client.
 These tests are self-contained and have two purposes:

-1. Present examples of field creation, data Inserting, and queries, as well as expected query results
+1. Present examples of field creation, data inserting, and queries, as well as expected query results
 2. Provide regression tests that can be executed by anyone with one simple command

 ## Data